 J. Cole’s love and respect for the craft is reflected in both his tenacity and evolution as a producer.
 He’s one of the few top tier artists that refuse to compromise integrity for the sake of relevancy or pandering, and he’s earned the luxury of freely exploring his artistic whims far from the burden of industry politics.

 And if 2018 has taught us anything, it’s that ‘feature Cole’ is a different animal.
-He’s been popping up at studios all over the country and leaving a trail of bodies in his wake — a monstrous run that rivals some of the greatest in hip-hop history.
 The spirit of competition runs at its highest when emcees share the spotlight and microphone with one another, but even beyond that, it seems Cole is challenged and forced into a different pocket over beats that aren’t his own; the chatter over this disconnect between ‘feature Cole’ and ‘album Cole’ has been growing exponentially.

 But we can’t ignore the fact that J. Cole gave us an incredible album in KOD that proved he was willing to step out of his comfort zone.
 We just need him to take a step further.
 And the sheer amount of self-confidence in refusing to abandon his DIY approach to production is truly remarkable, especially with the level of success that he’s had.
 He’s been making beats for more than half of his entire life, but in this world that he’s built for himself, even growth is tinged with complacency.
 In order for J. Cole to make quantum leaps in 2019, he needs a change of scenery.
 We’ve been seeing flashes, and now, we want the full picture.

 amzn_assoc_region = “US”;

 amzn_assoc_asins = “B01ES9KWYW,B07JDJH6HB,B01MYXD0JX,B00D8WJ9JK,B00PJHY3PW,B07CH8SVCM”;